Clohned/chat/README.md

 # Features

-- Written entirely on the `server` side for better optimization.
+- The `textchat` resource was written entirely on the server side for optimization purposes.
+The `chat` resource is just the default FiveM chat with a edited `.css`

 - Includes the following commands: